 I didn’t know what to expect when visiting this region, but it was beautiful!
 Great views and zero tourists.
 We left Appalachia around dinnertime and drove an hour to Johnson City, TN, stopping spontaneously along the way to see Virginia’s Natural Cave.

 We had a socially-distant happy hour drink at Yee-Haw Brewery in Johnson City and a yummy dinner before crashing at a nearby Red Roof Inn.
-Red Roof is another budget hotel in the US, and costs us $50 for the night.
+Red Roof is another budget hotel in the US, and was only $50 total for the night.

 We arrived in Nashville around dinnertime and checked into our hotel, The Capitol Hotel Downtown, Ascend Hotel Collection.
 The hotel was on Expedia for a great price and it’s located right downtown, so I recommend it!
 We walked to Martin’s BBQ near Vanderbilt for dinner tonight.
 Thanks Melinda for the recommendation!